influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor/logs.md

 #### hutils

-The [hutils](https://blog.heroku.com/hutils-explore-your-structured-data-logs), provided by Heroku, is a collection of command line utilities for working with logs with `logfmt` encoding, including:
+The [hutils](https://blog.heroku.com/hutils-explore-your-structured-data-logs) utility collection, provided by Heroku, provides tools for working with `logfmt`-encoded logs, including:

-* `lcut`: Extracts values from a `logfmt` trace based on a specified field name.
+- **lcut**: Extracts values from a `logfmt` trace based on a specified field name.
-* `lfmt`: Prettifies `logfmt` lines as they emerge from a stream, and highlights their key sections.
+- **lfmt**: Prettifies `logfmt` lines as they emerge from a stream, and highlights their key sections.
-* `ltap`: Accesses messages from log providers in a consistent way to allow easy parsing by other utilities that operate on `logfmt` traces.
+- **ltap**: Accesses messages from log providers in a consistent way to allow easy parsing by other utilities that operate on `logfmt` traces.
-* `lviz`: Visualizes `logfmt` output by building a tree out of a dataset combining common sets of key-value pairs into shared parent nodes.
+- **lviz**: Visualizes `logfmt` output by building a tree out of a dataset combining common sets of key-value pairs into shared parent nodes.

 #### lnav (Log File Navigator)